A simple guide to liquidation

 If you do, it could lead to you being held personally responsible for your company’s debts.

-At this point you need to appoint a licensed Insolvency Practitioner (if you haven’t already).
+At this point, if your company is definitely insolvent, you need to appoint a licensed insolvency practitioner (if you haven’t already).
 They’ll become the Liquidator.

 The most common type of liquidation, if you want to re-start your business, is the Creditors’ Voluntary Liquidation (CVL), which your IP will ‘hold your hand’ through: